hgl/networkd-ipmon/README.md

 PD_ADDRS
 ```

 Unwatched properties are omitted.
-A `OLD_*` variable contain the old value before the change, and is omitted if the interface previously had no IP.
+A `OLD_*` variable contains the old value before the change, and is omitted if the interface previously had no IP.